HarvardMapCollection/tutorials/qgis/clip/index.md

 ![Screenshot of building data intersecting with city boundary](media/ts-clip1.png)

-The image above pictures two datasets: (1) all of the buildings in Cambridge, MA, and (2) the border or outline of the city of Cambridge.
+The image above pictures two datasets: (1) buildings and (2) the border or outline of the city of Cambridge.

 ![Screenshot of buildings getting cut off halfway with a simple clip](media/ts-clip2.png)